Can you agree with me that you’re tired of hearing the digital marketing adage- “content is king”?

 5. Give your goal a name.

-6. Now you will have to specify how you want Analytics to track your goal.
+6. You will have to specify how you want Analytics to track your goal.
 Click on destination.

-Once they hit that landing page, or “thank you” page for signing up for a free trial then you can be sure that they are a qualified lead.
+Once they hit that landing page or “thank you” page for signing up for a free trial, you can be sure that they are a qualified lead.

-It’s now up to your marketing team to hack it out and convert them from a marketing qualified lead to a won lead.
+It’s now up to your marketing team to hack it out and convert them from qualified marketing lead to a won lead.

-There are many WordPress plugins that create customizable call-to-action buttons upon activation.
-You can repeat the same steps to create goals for these conversions such as newsletter subscriptions, downloads of digital goodies like e-books, templates, software, and sales.
+Many WordPress plugins create customizable call-to-action buttons upon activation.
+You can repeat the same steps to create goals for these conversions, such as newsletter subscriptions and downloads of digital goodies like e-books, templates, software, and sales.